Johann von Götzen

-Johann von Götzen (1599 – 5 March 1645) was a Lüneburg nobleman and Generalfeldmarschall who fought during the Thirty Years' War.
+Johann von Götzen, known as Johann von Götz, (1599 – 5 March 1645) was a Lüneburg nobleman and Generalfeldmarschall who fought during the Thirty Years' War.
 He was married to Elisabeth (d.
 1631) of the Falke family, with whom he had two sons: Johann Sigismund, Count of Götzen (1622–1622) and Johann Georg, Count of Götzen (1623–1679).

 At the outbreak of the Thirty Years' War, Götzen joined the army of the Electoral Palatinate, defecting to the Holy Roman Empire after the Battle of Dessau Bridge.
 He attained the rank of Generalfeldmarschall in both the Electorate of Bavaria and Holy Roman Empire, gaining a reputation for his bravery.
 He was killed on 5 March 1645, while commanding the Imperial cavalry during the Battle of Jankau.

 Military career

 Johann baron of Götzen (Note: Also known as Johann von Götz.) was born in 1599, to a noble, Lüneburg Lutheran family.
 At the outbreak of the Thirty Years' War he joined the army of the Electoral Palatinate, serving in the forces of Ernst von Mansfeld and the neutral Dutch Republic.
 Following the Mansfeld's defeat at the Battle of Dessau Bridge, he defected to the Imperialists.
 In 1626, he took part in the occupation of the Duchy of Pomerania, receiving the command of the island of Rügen two years later.
 In 1628, he participated in the unsuccessful siege of Stralsund, which had refused to adhere to the Capitulation of Franzburg.
 The 1630, Swedish intervention in the Thirty Years' War led to the loss of Pomerania, Götzen's forces remained in the area for a short period of time, engaging in the act of (extorting money and resources from the local population under the threat of violence).
 He appears to have left the army following the dismissal of Imperial Albrecht von Wallenstein, on the same year.